-Issues Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impac a) Physically divide an established community? $\overline{\checkmark}$ b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to, the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect?
-V nflict with any applicable habitat conservation plan or cural community conservation plan? a) Projects and activities implemented as a result not expected to physically divide an establist foreseeable projects such as stream restoral stabilization, stormwater control and treatment constructed at the ground surface or directly types normally do not contain walls or building community. hed comn tion, erosi ent, and re below gro nunity.
-Re on contro vegetatio ound surfa asonably I, hillslope n, are typi ace.
+Issues Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impac a) Physically divide an established community? \checkmark b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to, the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect?
+V nflict with any applicable habitat conservation plan or ural community conservation plan? Ø a) Projects and activities implemented as a result not expected to physically divide an establist foreseeable projects such as stream restoral stabilization, stormwater control and treatment constructed at the ground surface or directly types normally do not contain walls or building community. hed comm tion, erosi ent, and re below gro nunity.
+Re on contro vegetation ound surfa asonably I, hillslope n, are typi ace.
 Thes cally e project The Basin Plan amendment would not confloregulation, and would not conflict with any homeometric community conservation plan.
 Specifically, to TRPA Regional Plan, LTBMU Forest Plan, of programs, California State Parks programs, programs.
 The TRPA Regional Plan (1986) planning documents, none of which conflicts including: Plan Area Statements (similar to 2 Ordinances, Code of Ordinances, Goals and NERAL RESOURCES.
-Would the project: abitat con hese plan California and Califo contains s with the l coning ord servation s and prog Tahoe Co ornia State several lar Basin Plai inances), plan or na grams inc nservancy e Lands nd-use pol n amendm Land-Use atural lude the / licy and nent, Issues S Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Res sult in the loss of availability of a known mineral resource t would be of future value to the region and the residents the State?
-Significant Significant With Mitigation Significant No Impact ✓ a) Resthatof to the sult in the loss of availability of a known mineral resource t would be of future value to the region and the residents Significant Impact Significant With Mitigation Incorporated Significant Impact
+Would the project: abitat con hese plans California and Califo contains s with the I coning ord servation s and prog Tahoe Co ornia State several lar Basin Plar inances), plan or na grams inc nservancy e Lands nd-use po n amendn Land-Use atural lude the / licy and nent, Issues 3 Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact tha sult in the loss of availability of a known mineral resource t would be of future value to the region and the residents he State? \square res sult in the loss of availability of a locally-important mineral ource recovery site delineated on a local general plan, ecific plan, or other land use plan? \square